HeardLibrary/linked-data/vanderbot/convert-config.md

 **Note:** As of 2021-03-08, if a configuration file has values for both `item_source_csv` and `item_query`, the query is ignored.
 However, at some point in the future providing both may be enabled to allow additional screening of the items listed in the item source CSV.

-The value of `outfiles` is a JSON array whose items represent CSV files to be described, described in the next section.
+The value of `outfiles` is a JSON array whose items represent CSV files to be described, as described in the next section.

 ### CSV file descriptions